Guide to waterfowl ammo

 Why Kent Cartridge Loads Perform

-Modern ammunition has advanced.
-Not all of it is built the same.
+Modern ammunition has advanced, but not all of it is built the same.

 It depends on how you hunt.

-Velocity extends performance.
+Both matter.
+Velocity extends range.
 Shot size controls pellet count and energy.
-The best loads balance both.
+The best loads balance both factors.

+Yes.
 Cold temperatures impact velocity and ignition.
-Quality ammunition is designed to perform consistently in these conditions.
+Kent loads are designed to perform consistently in these conditions.

 Confidence in the Field